-The liquidity coverage ratio is an unaudited key regulatory metric which requires banks to hold enough high-quality liquid assets ("HQLA") that can be sold during a 30-day stress scenario.
-The unaudited year-end position of 205% (2021: 223%) compares favourably with the regulator's target guidance of 100%.
+The liquidity coverage ratio is an unaudited key regulatory metric which requires banks to hold enough highquality liquid assets ("HQLA") that can be sold during a 30-day stress scenario.
+The unaudited year-end position of 230% (2022: 205%) compares favourably with the regulator's target guidance of 100%.

 The CET1 Capital ratio is a key unaudited metric used throughout the industry to measure the capital adequacy of a business.
 It shows the ratio between the calculated risk weighted assets and Tier 1 capital.
 Risk weighted assets have grown in the year following the continued growth in the loan book.
-This has resulted in a decrease of the unaudited ratio of 1.4% year on year and we remain comfortably above our regulatory requirement.
+This has been partially offset by retained profits generated by the Bank increasing the level of capital resources available.
+This has resulted in an overall decrease of the unaudited ratio of 0.6% year on year and we remain comfortably above our regulatory requirement.